elopio/docs/source/includes/_glossary.md

 Opening a Short Position, or shorting, is the selling of a security that is not owned by the seller.
 Shorting is done with the belief that a security's price will decrease in the future, allowing it to be bought back at a lower price to make a profit.

-In Augur, betting on the "No" [Outcome](#outcome) of a [Binary Market](#binary-market) is done by shorting the "Yes" Outcome.
+In Augur, betting on the "No" [Outcome](#outcome) of a [Yes/No Market](#yes-no-market) is done by shorting the "Yes" Outcome.
 This effectively means the user is selling "Yes" [Shares](#share) they do not own.
-For [Binary Markets](#binary-market) and [Scalar Markets](#scalar-market), these are listed as negative quantities of Shares on the Portfolio:Positions view of Augur's user interface.
+For [Yes/No Markets](#yes-no-market) and [Scalar Markets](#scalar-market), these are listed as negative quantities of Shares on the Portfolio:Positions view of Augur's user interface.

 Opening a Short Position costs ((cost of a Complete Set - price per Share) * number of Shares), where a [Complete Set](#complete-set) is a Share of every Outcome in a Market.
-For example, suppose a user thinks the "Yes" Outcome of a Binary Market is unlikely to happen and expects the price of a "Yes" Share in this Market to decrease in the future.
+For example, suppose a user thinks the "Yes" Outcome of a Yes/No Market is unlikely to happen and expects the price of a "Yes" Share in this Market to decrease in the future.
 If a Complete Set in this Market costs 1 ETH, and one Share of "Yes" costs 0.55 ETH, a Short Position in 1 Share of the "Yes" Outcome can be opened for (1 - 0.55) 1 = 0.45 ETH.

 For more information on trading, please refer to the [Trading](#trading) section.